If you’d like to be an animal communicator yourself, these are my top animal communication tips for you.

 2. Remove emotion from the equation

-On that note, before you start, aim to set aside all emotion.
+On that note, one of my biggest animal communication tips.
+Before you start, aim to set aside all emotion.
 You need to come at this from a calm, balanced, non-judgmental place.

 3. Empty your mind